Shahid-Mo/Shahid-Mo.github.io/content/posts/Decoding-From-Language-Models.md

 By employing **contrastive decoding**, we take the outputs from our expert (larger) model and subtract the probabilities assigned by the weaker (smaller) model.
 This process emphasizes outputs that the stronger model deems probable but the weaker model does not, likely because these are facts known to the larger model but not the smaller one.
 In this example, we might obtain the actual year Barack Obama was born—a fact the larger model knows and the smaller model doesn't.

 This method is part of a broader class of techniques that use external information to improve decoding by adjusting the probability distribution at each step.

-These techniques offer alternative sampling strategies before delving into search-based methods.
+Lets look at a few questions that i had when i read this for the first time...

 **Does this approach improve upon standard methods?** Generally, yes.
 Both the expert and weak models might assign high probabilities to degenerate cases like repetitive sequences because they're easy patterns to learn.
 However, genuinely valuable outputs that only the expert model can produce tend to have low probabilities under the weak model.
 By subtracting the weak model's probabilities, we filter out these less desirable behaviors, retaining the high-quality outputs.